-- 17.3 An individual employee and Chief Executive of an agency may mutually and voluntarily agree to make a written "Personal Flexibility Agreement" that will apply in accordance with this clause. - 17.3.1 The employee and Chief Executive of an agency must agree that there is mutual advantage in making such agreement (i.e. they each consider themselves better off overall having regard to this enterprise agreement and applicable award (considered as a whole)). - 17.3.2 The Personal Flexibility Agreement will operate in accordance with its terms notwithstanding this Enterprise Agreement (other than this clause) and/or applicable award and will not operate for a period/s that extend/s beyond the life of this Enterprise Agreement. - 17.3.3 A Personal Flexibility Agreement will cease to operate at the end of not less than four weeks written notice to the other (the last day to coincide with the end of a pay period applicable to the employee), unless earlier cessation is agreed by the Chief Executive and employee.
+- An individual employee and Chief Executive of an agency may mutually and voluntarily agree to make a written "Personal Flexibility Agreement" that will apply in accordance with this clause. - 16.3.1 The employee and Chief Executive of an agency must agree that there is mutual advantage in making such agreement (i.e. they each consider themselves better off overall having regard to this enterprise agreement and applicable award (considered as a whole)). - 16.3.2 The Personal Flexibility Agreement will operate in accordance with its terms notwithstanding this Enterprise Agreement (other than this clause) and/or applicable award and will not operate for a period/s that extend/s beyond the life of this Enterprise Agreement. - 16.3.3 A Personal Flexibility Agreement will cease to operate at the end of not less than four weeks written notice to the other (the last day to coincide with the end of a pay period applicable to the employee), unless earlier cessation is agreed by the Chief Executive and employee. - 16.3.4 A Personal Flexibility Agreement may, for example, provide for a personal arrangement as to the hours within which work is to be performed (whether at ordinary or penalty rates); configuration of working hours; and/or an all-inclusive or 'loaded' salary (that may have regard to eg. out of ordinary hours; split working day arrangement; personal configuration for hours work; on-call and/or recall; availability and/or work performed out of hours whether at a workplace or by telephone and/or electronic means; annualised salary having regard to working arrangement and/or anticipated out of hours work; the particular nature of the work being performed; or otherwise).
+Other than in relation to personal details, the content of a Personal Flexibility Agreement will not be confidential. - 16.3.5 A request by an individual employee to an agency for a Personal Flexibility Agreement is not a breach of the no extra claims clause and an agency is not required to accede to such request (i.e. it is wholly voluntary on the part of each of the employee and agency).
+Despite any other clause of this Enterprise Agreement, a decision by an employee or an agency to not consider and/or to make a Personal Flexibility Agreement cannot be the subject of a dispute or review. - 16.3.6 In this clause, "individual employee" means an employee:

-- 17.3.4 A Personal Flexibility Agreement may, for example, provide for a personal arrangement as to the hours within which work is to be performed (whether at ordinary or penalty rates); configuration of working hours; and/or an all-inclusive or 'loaded' salary (that may have regard to eg. out of ordinary hours; split working day arrangement; personal configuration for hours work; on-call and/or recall; availability and/or work performed out of hours whether at a workplace or by telephone and/or electronic means; annualised salary having regard to working arrangement and/or anticipated out of hours work; the particular nature of the work being performed; or otherwise).
-Other than in relation to personal details, the content of a Personal Flexibility Agreement will not be confidential. - 17.3.5 A request by an individual employee to an agency for a Personal Flexibility Agreement is not a breach of the no extra claims clause and an agency is not required to accede to such request (i.e. it is wholly voluntary on the part of each of the employee and agency).
-Despite any other clause of this Enterprise Agreement, a decision by an employee or an agency to not consider and/or to make a Personal Flexibility Agreement cannot be the subject of a dispute or review. - 17.3.6 In this clause, "individual employee" means an employee: - a) whose salary is not less than the equivalent of step 1 of ASO6 (irrespective of classification stream); or - b) who has not less than 10 years experience in the occupation or duties for which the employee is employed (whether gained within or outside the public sector); or - c) who is employed in a discrete function or occupation/profession for which personalised flexibility is considered both by the employee and the chief executive as being mutually beneficial. - 17.3.7 During the life of this Enterprise Agreement, Public Sector Workforce Relations (on behalf of the employer) will review the operation of this clause and the content of Personal Flexibility Agreements.
+- 16.3.6.1 whose salary is not less than the equivalent of step 1 of ASO6 (irrespective of classification stream); or - 16.3.6.2 who has not less than 10 years experience in the occupation or duties for which the employee is employed (whether gained within or outside the public sector); or - 16.3.6.3 who is employed in a discrete function or occupation/profession for which personalised flexibility is considered both by the employee and the chief executive as being mutually beneficial.

-18. RECLASSIFICATION DATE
+17. RECLASSIFICATION DATE

-18.1 Where an employee makes application for reclassification to the Chief Executive in writing on a form approved by the Chief Executive, and if that application is acceded to, the operative date for that application will be no earlier than the date of lodgement and no later than three (3) calendar months from the date of lodgement.
+17.1 Where an employee makes application for reclassification to the Chief Executive in writing on a form approved by the Chief Executive, and if that application is acceded to, the operative date for that application will be no earlier than the date of lodgement and no later than three (3) calendar months from the date of lodgement.

-19. TOIL AND FLEXI-TIME ACCRUALS
+18. TOIL AND FLEXI-TIME ACCRUALS